lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     including the *atom*, *bond*, and *angle* styles, as well as interaction potential.
 Here *lj/cut/tip4p/long* imposes
-    a Lennard Jones potential with a cut-off at :math:`12\,\text{Å}` and long range Coulomb potential.
+    a Lennard Jones potential with a cut-off at :math:`12\,\text{Å}` and a long range Coulomb potential.

 ..  container:: justify

-    These lines are relatively similar to the previous tutorial (:ref:`all-atoms-label`),
+    So far, the commands are relatively similar to the previous tutorial (:ref:`all-atoms-label`),
     with two major differences; the use of *lj/cut/tip4p/long* and *pppm/tip4p*, instead of *lj/cut/coul/long* and pppm*.
     These two tip4p-specific commands allow us to model a four point water molecule without explicitly defining the fourth massless atom *M*.
-The value of *0.1546* corresponds to the *O-M* distance in Angstrom and is given by the water model.
+The value of :math:`0.1546\,\text{Å}` corresponds
+    to the *O-M* distance and is
+    given by the water model.
 Here, |TIP4P-2005| is used.

 .. |TIP4P-2005| raw:: html